CD31: Function

-Role in signalling
+Role in signaling

-PECAM-1 plays a role in signalling.
-In cytoplasmic domain of PECAM-1 are serine and tyrosine residues which are suitable for phosphorylation.
-After the tyrosine is phosphorylated, PECAM-1 recruits Src homology 2 domain–containing signalling proteins.
-Then these proteins can initiate signalling pathways.
-Of all these proteins, mostly SH2 domain–containing protein-tyrosine phosphatase interacts with the PECAM-1 cytoplasmic domain.
-Signalling through PECAM-1 leads to the activation of neutrophils, monocytes and leukocytes.
+PECAM-1 plays a role in cell signaling.
+In the cytoplasmic domain of PECAM-1 are serine and tyrosine residues which are suitable for phosphorylation.
+After the tyrosine is phosphorylated, PECAM-1 recruits Src homology 2 (SH2) domain–containing signaling proteins.
+These proteins can then initiate signaling pathways.
+Of all these proteins, the protein most widely reported as interacting with the PECAM-1 cytoplasmic domain is SH2 domain–containing protein-tyrosine phosphatase SHP-2.
+Signaling through PECAM-1 leads to the activation of neutrophils, monocytes and leukocytes.

 Leukocyte transmigration

 PECAM-1 is involved in migration of monocytes and neutrophils, natural killer cells, Vδ1+ γδ T lymphocytes and CD34+ hematopoietic progenitor cells through the endothelial cells.
 Moreover, PECAM-1 is involved in transendothelial migration of recent thymic emigrants to the secondary lymphoid organs.
 Mechanism of leukocyte transmigration can be explained by creating a homophilic interaction.
 In this interaction migrating leukocytes express PECAM-1 on the surface and then they react with PECAM-1 on the surface of endothelial cell.